jolicode/emoji-search/README.md

 Emoticon data based on [https://github.com/wooorm/emoticon/](https://github.com/wooorm/emoticon/) (MIT).

 This repository in distributed under [MIT License](LICENSE).
 Feel free to use and contribute as you please!

+## Algolia

+This repo adds a simple bash script to

+### Pre-requisites

+- You will need to have [jq installed](https://stedolan.github.io/jq/download/)

+### How to use

+- The synonym json files are already built for Algolia's synonym function.
+You can find them and upload them from [synonyms/algolia](./synonyms/algolia).
+- You can rebuild the JSON files when the raw `.txt` files change by running `./tools/building-algolia-synonyms.sh` from the project root.